akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/respond-with-directives/respondWithHeaders.md

 Adds the given HTTP headers to all responses coming back from its inner route.

-This directive transforms `HttpResponse` and `ChunkedResponseStart` messages coming back from its inner route by adding the given `HttpHeader` instances to the headers list.
+This directive transforms @unidoc[HttpResponse] and `ChunkedResponseStart` messages coming back from its inner route by adding the given @unidoc[HttpHeader] instances to the headers list.

 See also @ref[respondWithHeader](respondWithHeader.md) if you'd like to add just a single header.